spleenware/ripple/README.md

 The Sensor and GPS Tracker devices are initially connected over USB-OTG, to an Android device running Ripple Commander app, for just the configuration, but then operate on their own afterwards.
 The Commander app then monitors them using a Pager/Messenger flashed device (either over USB or Bluetooth).

-There was a firmware for a sland-alone pager with GPS, called GeoPager, which is now deprecated, superceded by the Ripple Tactical app + firmware.
+There is a firmware for a sland-alone pager with GPS, called GeoPager.
+This has been superceded by the Ripple Tactical app + firmware.

 ## ESP Targets (flashing)